Assorted Legg Information

 " ....the Interest and Popularity of the Godolphins", uniting with the conveniences of the Situation, bought here such a number of people, that all notice of the old Inhabitants was soon lost, through an universal attention to the interests of the new.
 It may surprise one at first coming to find so few places with British names, but it must be observed that the newcomers had no relation to the old Inhabitants, nor consequently any affection for their Customs or Language, but to avoid confusion, all people must have names for Places as well as Persons, it was soon found to be a distinction easier lernt by the generality to call the lands after the names of the Occupiers, then to retain the more uncouth, and to the vulgar, insignificant old names.
 Hence it is that so many modern family names are affixed to places.....Thus, Bant's Karn had its name from the Family of Bants; Bosow Hill from the Bossows; and the Tennements now called Watt's, Bamfield's, Leg's, Toll, Thomas, etc fom the surnames of the holders; these were names familiar to the newly settled inhabitants, and therefore readily preferred to the British......"

 My existing genetic testing indicates that the Scilly Isles Leggs are descended from a Celtic Line which implies that they could be of old Cornish stock.
 However recent genetic testing of Southern England indicates that at least half of the English in this area were also descended from Celtic lines, i.e. the existing populace were not completely swamped by the AngloSaxon invaders, whilst genetic testing of Cornwall area residents indicate a predominance of Celtic genes amongst those with patrimamonic Cornish names (e.g. Thomas, Richards, etc) while the early Norman or AngloSaxon descended ruling class took the local Celtic area names signifying that they were rulers of that locality.
+My expectation based on the fact that the Y branch of R1b that the Leggs fall into is releatively less frequent, is that the Legg line is descended from the Bell breaker lineage which overran most fo Britain in the secodn millenoum BC.

 To fully determine whether the Isles of Scilly Legg's are of Cornish or English ancestry therefore requires genetic testing to compare Isles of Scilly descended Leggs with those from descended from Southern England.